Reducing Tattoo Pain: Strategy and Triggers

 Besides the general factors affecting pain, the tattoo artist plays a key role in how painful a tattoo will be.

-Your role in reducing tattoo pain includes advising clients on what they should do before getting a tattoo.
-It also includes specific strategies or techniques you can use for reducing tattoo pain.
+Your role in reducing tattoo pain includes advising clients on what they should do before getting a tattoo, as well as using specific strategies or techniques to reduce tattoo pain.
+Reducing tattoo pain doesn’t just benefit your client, it also benefits you as an artist, as it’s much easier to tattoo someone who is comfortable.

 Pre-session advice

-The more advice you can provide is the more reputable you will seem to new customers.
+The more advice you can provide, the more reputable you will seem to new customers.
 Clients who trust their tattoo artist are generally more comfortable.

 Provide a comfortable space